Horsekeeping LLC Home | BooksArticles | Shopping | View Cart | Contact | Site Map | Search

 • The overall aesthetics of the piece.

 Patina, the tarnish that forms on sterling silver, is not a problem, in fact, to many collectors it is an asset.
-So before you sell vintage pieces or get them appraised, don’t clean them up !
+So before you sell vintage pieces or get them appraised, do not clean them up !

-Cracks, broken stones, missing stones, loose stones, misshapen bracelets, missing fasteners and bent pieces are a different story – they all decrease the value of the piece.
-Repair of vintage Native American jewelry is usually cost prohibitive and the final outcome can leave something to be desired.
-To replace a stone in a squash blossom necklace from the 1940s and have it “blend” is difficult to do.
+Cracks, broken stones, missing stones, loose stones, misshapen bracelets, missing fasteners and bent pieces are a different story they all decrease the value of the piece.
+Repair of vintage Native American jewelry is an art.
+To replace a stone in an inlay bracelet or a squash blossom necklace from the 1940s and have it "blend" is difficult to do.
+As we appraise a damaged piece, we have to factor in whether it CAN be repaired and the repair costs.

 Navajo pawn turquoise watchBefore you offer a piece for sale, inspect it carefully with a magnifying glass for missing pieces, cracks, chips, and other defects.
 In the majority of lots we have purchased, although all might be said to be in undamaged condition, there are always a few pieces that have one piece of inlay missing or a couple of broken or replaced stones in a turquoise necklace or other such things.
 We assume they were just missed by the seller but the fact that they are damaged usually means that we value them very low or at zero when making an offer.